 In 2011, Milburn (née Buston) was chosen as one of the book trade’s Rising Stars in The Bookseller’s first annual feature on the crop of people who will lead bookselling and publishing for decades to come, and in 2017 she was one of a small handful of agents to be included in The Bookseller’s list of the 100 most influential people in the book trade, alongside the likes of J. K. Rowling, Jamie Oliver and the CEOs of the major publishing houses.
 In 2018, Madeleine won Literary Agent of the Year at the British Book Awards.
 She was praised for her ‘prolific deal-making‘ and ‘long-term vision for her authors‘.
 She is known by editors as a ‘tenacious negotiator and an excellent collaborator with a nose for commercial success‘.

-The agency, now in its seventh year and with five other full-time agents, a thriving international rights department and an in-house editor, has been described by The Bookseller as ‘a major force in publishing’.
+The agency, now in its eighth year and with five other full-time agents, a thriving international rights department and two in-house editors, has been described by The Bookseller as ‘a major force in publishing’.